And the Night A Gay Man Saved My Life

 We Are Born Naked And The Rest Is Drag

 It’s no coincidence that I write this in the month of Pride, and the 50th anniversary of the Stonewall Riots, a hugely significant event that gave rise to the Gay-Civil Rights Movement.
 Let’s be clear; Pride was not born out of a need to celebrate being gay, instead to protest the right to exist without prosecution.
-Love does not discriminate, and we can use all the crayons to colour outside the lines.
-We should ALL be entitled to love who want to love without the fear of persecution and criminalisation.
+Love does not discriminate, and we should all try and colour outside the lines now and then.
+Gender is not an entitlement to love.
 As long as it doesn’t involve children and animals, and it is consensual, I don’t have a problem with it — each to their own.
 The only problem I have is that we are still protesting this shit.

 My allegiance to the LGBTQ+ community is as strong now as it was back then, perhaps, given the current state of affairs, stronger.
 Through Cammy, I met some amazing people, most of whom are still friends to this day.
 Folk from all walks of life; gay, lesbian, bi, drag queens, trans and people that are HIV+ They were an education, each story, broadening my perspective; teaching me, that like nature, life is a rainbow coloured.
 And thanks to the gay community, found that family doesn’t have to be blood.